IGSN/igsn.github.io/organisation.md

 Major problems for achieving this include incomplete documentation of samples in publications, use of ambiguous sample names, and the lack of a central catalogue that allows finding a sample's archiving location.

 Using persistent identifiers for physical samples, such as the International GeoSample Number (IGSN), provides solutions.
 The IGSN Implementation Organisation (IGSN e.V.) offers a system of unique persistent identifiers for samples.
-Use of persistent identifiers in digital data systems allows building linkages between the digital representation of samples (sample profiles) in community governed portals and their related data in the literature and in web­ accessible digital data repositories.
+Use of persistent identifiers in digital data systems allows building linkages between the digital representation of samples (sample profiles) in community governed portals and their related data in the literature and in web­accessible digital data repositories.

 This system is open to scientific communities outside of geology.